MKIVV0/Algorithms-Data-structures/README.md

  Every piece of code was implemented with the aim of understanding the topics treated during the course and in preparation for the exam.

+ NB: the various implementations might not be the best way to code each algorithms/data structures.

  # Implemented Data Structures
  - Concatenated List (java, c)
  - Stack (java)